 “Deserving nice things” can look like adding avocado to your lunch order and other times, it looks like giving in and buying the white couch that’s been all over that dream living room Pinterest board.
 Surprisingly, this clean-aesthetic piece is as practical as it is pleasing.
 With a little planning and the right tools, you can keep your white couch just as sparkling as the day you bought it.
-(Even if you have four kids and two dogs!)
+(Even if you have four kids and three dogs!)

 And working with Arhaus will make you confident that you don’t have to wait until your golden years to enjoy the things you love now.
 A slip-covered white couch can be enjoyed without worrying about dirt, dog hair, or stains with these five tips.

 When you’re ready to make the purchase, do your research to make sure you buy a durable couch!
 If there is any room in the house that represents a lifestyle, it’s the living room.
 Whether your lifestyle includes family movie nights, eating dinner on the couch, playing with cats, dogs, or kids, you should find a couch that fits your lifestyle.

 Taking the time to look into frames, fabrics and cushions may seem tedious, but remember, this is an investment!
 Opt for that “sink-into” feeling for hours of relaxation.

 The word “couch” comes from the French word “coucher,” which means “to lie down.”

 These aren’t your grandma’s plastic slipcovers.
 Add years to your couch with protective layering.
 You don’t have to buy one that takes away from the beauty and construction of the couch.
 And why would you?
 You just invested time and money into it.
 There are options with texture, ties, or even some that are a smooth, clean slate of white.